runabrandes/pp5-elegant-essentials/README.md

 On the bag page the user can see which products they have currently in their bag and what quantity of the products they have added to their bag.
 The user can also update the quantity of products in their bag as well as fully delete them.
+They are also informed of the total cost of their chosen products.

 ![bag](documentation/site_pictures/bag.png)